top of page

 Tobacco control in the United States is currently fragmented.

-In contrast, many state and local policies move in the opposite direction, with proposals to ban entire categories of nicotine products, undermining the federal framework.
-We advocate for state level policies that maximize public health gains by better supporting adults who wish to quit smoking, including transitioning completely to lower risk nicotine products.
+In contrast, many state and local policies move in the opposite direction, proposing bans on entire categories of nicotine products or treating lower-risk options as if they were cigarettes.
+Such approaches undermine the potential of the science-driven federal framework.
+We advocate for state-level policies that maximize health gains by supporting adults who want to quit smoking, including full transition to lower-risk products.

 We believe a harmonized approach is possible, one that protects youth from nicotine use while also helping more adults successfully quit smoking.